ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 that one chain is not a subset of the other and that the roots of the chains are different.

-\[Note: Justification for this algorithm:

-Cross-Signatures could result in a different org being treated as the 'root', but in this case, one chain would be a subset of the other.

-Intermediate swapping (e.g., different signature algorithms) could result in different chains, but the root would be the same.

-(Hitting both those cases at once would cause a false positive though, but this would likely be rare.)

-Are there other cases that could occur?
-(Left for the purposes of reading during pre-Last Call, to be removed by Editor)\]

 ## Censorship/Blocking considerations

 We assume a network attacker who is able to fully control the client's